Hilary Davies

 Hilary Davies (born 1954) is an English poet, critic and translator.
 She has also taught extensively.

 Biography

 Davies was born in London to Anglo-Welsh parents, and was educated at Bromley High School and Wadham College, Oxford, where she was among the first intake of women students, graduating in French and German in 1974.
-She was married to the poet Sebastian Barker (1945-2014) from 1998 until his death in 2014.
+She was married to the poet Sebastian Barker from 1998 until his death in 2014.

-Davies won an Eric Gregory Award in 1983, and was chairman of the Poetry Society in 1992-93.
+Davies won an Eric Gregory Award in 1983, and was chairman of the Poetry Society from 1992 to 1993.
 She taught for 30 years at St Paul's Girls' School, being head of modern languages for 19 years, until taking early retirement in 2011 to spend more time on her poetry.
-In 2012-2016 she held a Royal Literary Fund Fellowship at King's College London.
+From 2012 to 2016, she held a Royal Literary Fund Fellowship at King's College London.
+She is a member of Poetry Salzburg Reviews editorial board.